 Classic Protection Paladin Tank Guide

 Welcome to our Protection Paladin Tank guide for WoW Classic, tailored for PvE content.
 Here, you will learn how all you need to know to play the Paladin class as Protection Tank.
-We will go over your spells and your talents, explaining what to take and how to use them.
-We also delve into aspects such as stats, enchants, and gear.
+Click the links #below to navigate the guide or read this page for a short introduction.

 Champions of the light, Paladins bring powerful blessings, potent heals, and an array of auras that make them excellent at supporting a raid group.
 Paladins are also clad in plate armor, making them quite durable and hard to kill in PvP.
 Perhaps most importantly though, Paladins have a wide array of powerful cooldowns, some of which are considered to be among the most powerful in the game.